-Action Level - the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Action Level - the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water glass, in mechanical lubricants, and in storage batteries.

-Maximum Contaminant Level (MCL) - the highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+Lithium - a chemical element of the alkali metal group that is the lightest metal known and that is used especially in alloys and to the MCLGs as feasible using the best available treatment technology.
 Maximum Contaminant Level Goal (MCLG) - unenforceable public health goal; the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.